 Grader gates can only be attached to the main blade of a grader and not to the wing, which we use to widen the road.
 Although grader gates can be effective in rural areas with occasional driveways, they are not practical in areas with frequent driveways, and when dealing with heavier snowfalls.
 Their reduced speed of operation also means higher costs.

 Hills are the first priority, followed by hospital and school zones, downtown streets, arterial streets, residential streets, and finally cul-de-sacs.
 If snowstorm conditions persist, it may be some time before crews can leave higher priority routes to attend to residential streets.

-Sidewalk equipment is slower and lighter than plow trucks and graders, resulting in more time required and more compact snow left on the sidewalks than on streets.
+Since sidewalk equipment is slower and lighter than plow trucks and graders, it results in more time required and more compact snow left on the sidewalks than on streets.